 Review articles provide critical and constructive analysis of existing published literature in a field.
 They’re usually structured to provide a summary of existing literature, analysis, and comparison.
 Often, they identify specific gaps or problems and provide recommendations for future research.

 Unlike original research articles, review articles are considered as secondary literature.
 This means that they generally don’t present new data from the author’s experimental work, but instead provide analysis or interpretation of a body of primary research on a specific topic.
 Secondary literature is an important part of the academic ecosystem because it can help explain new or different positions and ideas about primary research, identify gaps in research around a topic, or spot important trends that one individual research article may not.

-There are three main types of review article:
+There are 3 main types of review article

 Take a look at our guide to writing a review article for more guidance on what’s required.